A large-$N$ tensor model with four supercharges: Warm up: tetrahedral model

 \section{Warm up: $\mathcal{N}=1$ tetrahedral model}

 The simplest possibility of a supersymmetric tetrahedral model is with $\mathcal{N}=1$ \cite{POP1}.
 The fundamental field is a real scalar $\Phi_{a b c}(x,\theta)$.
-In analogy with the Tetrahedral model \cite{GiombiKleb,GurauBen2}, each global symmetry index ($a$, $b$ and $c$) transforms in the fundamental representation of $O(N)$.
+In analogy with the tetrahedral model \cite{GiombiKleb,GurauBen2}, each global symmetry index ($a$, $b$ and $c$) transforms in the fundamental representation of $O(N)$.
 The model is defined by the action \cite{POP1},

-where $[d \theta^2]$ is the invariant measure on superspace.
+where $[d^2 \theta]$ is the invariant measure on superspace and $D$ is a covariant derivative.
 After integrating over the Grassmann variables, we get an action in ordinary space-time with a $\phi^6$ interaction (and $\phi^2\bar\psi\psi$ terms).
-This means that the interaction is exactly marginal in $d=3$ and irrelevant in $d=4$.\\ The 3d $\mathcal{N}=1$ superspace is discussed in appendix \ref{appendixA}.
+This means that the interaction is exactly marginal in $d=3$ and irrelevant in $d=4$.\\ The details of 3d $\mathcal{N}=1$ superspace are discussed in appendix \ref{appendixA}.